 “Yes, we are.
 You will remember that Michael the Seventh’s son was still carrying the statue until he was past sixty.
 I think you won’t have to do it much longer, but best you choose one of these women to marry and ready a princess for the throne.
 You must produce a son as well, else that nincompoop Gerald will be your heir.
 Thirty and wants to be a farmer.
 Do you know he had the audacity to come and ask for a loan to improve his lands.”

 Athelstan had urged the man to do so, “Father, he has forty acres and is the second in line for the throne.
-His house has all of two bedrooms and the barn, perhaps can hold four cows for milking and two or three horses.
+His house has all of two bedrooms and his barn, perhaps, can hold four cows for milking and two or three horses.
 I should think that a man so close to the throne would have an allowance, or larger inheritance.”

 That Athelstan was not sure of.
-If the man had five crown a week after everything was paid for to buy a decent meal or good Almondy Ale, he would be surprised.
+If the man had two crowns a week after everything was paid for to buy a decent meal or a good Almondy Ale, he would be surprised.
 Almondy Ale was plentiful and actually tasted good.
 It was noted for the taste of almonds and its cheap price.
 What better way to keep the peasants happy then cheap ale?

-Gerald was poor and would he be offered ten thousand crowns to abdicate to Athelstan when the time came, that would make everything perfect.
+Gerald was poor and would be offered ten thousand crowns to abdicate to Athelstan when the time came.
+That would make everything perfect.
 Why would Gerald wish to stay for Athelstan had taken him to the Assembly some few times and shown him how hard it was to listen to the debates.
 He had shown Gerald all the most difficult things that were discussed.
 Things Athelstan said had to be attended to else the whole of the country would fall apart.

 Reginald said, “I shall marry father.
 Perhaps even your favorite, Margaritte.
 She is a looker and well educated.
 You have always wished that I marry her.”